 What will affect the running cost of the heater?

 The power/energy rating (watts or kWh) will dictate the running cost per hour of any heater.
-The most effective way to reduce running costs is to keep the heat in, insulating and reducing drafts will help keep bills down.
-Low cost solutions, such as heavy curtains, blinds, draft excluders will all help.
+The most effective way to reduce running costs is to keep the heat in, insulating and reducing draughts will help keep bills down.
+Low cost solutions, such as heavy curtains, blinds, draught excluders will all help.
 Loft and cavity wall insulation, double-glazing can dramatically reduce heating bills too.

-If you are about to replace your central heating or are building a new house please visit: DEFRA (Department for Environment Food and Rural Affairs) as they maintain a Boiler Efficiency Database which allows you to view the SAP seasonal efficiency of thousands of Gas, LPG and Oil Boilers.
+If you are about to replace your central heating or are building a new home please visit the Boiler Efficiency Database which allows you to view the SAP seasonal efficiency of thousands of Gas, LPG and Oil Boilers.

-Air Conditioning Units are listed in our work section - click here to view their power consumption.
+Air Conditioning Units are listed under Heating & Cooling - click here to view their power consumption.